Dersingham Auxiliary Unit Patrol

 In A Hoare’s book (

-According to the published account given by GRE Stanton (son of Group CO RSS Stanton), one of the rhododendron
+to the published account given by GRE Stanton (son of Group CO RSS Stanton), one of the rhododendron bushes

-drop.
-The drop is down a sheer cut into the natural rock that appears to be a deposit of carstone – carstone
+The drop is down a sheer cut into the natural rock that appears to be a deposit of carstone – carstone is much in

-that there was a tunnel leading from here to Sandringham House further to the south, whereas another takes it to
+there was a tunnel leading from here to Sandringham House further to the south, whereas another takes it to Rising

-Rising Castle and a third to the Docks at Kings Lynn.
-Peeking down the gap however reveals that the cavity extends
+Castle and a third to the Docks at Kings Lynn.
+Peeking down the gap however reveals that the cavity extends to

 The ground rises towards the other end (north) and the bottom of the dugout can easily be accessed by walking